 |Mi Hungry||314-427-3368||Caribbean, Jamaican||North County|

 Conch: Checking out a Caribbean restaurant in STL will expose you to some tasty dishes that would leave you marveled, in attempting to take foods that will probably fall outside your comfort zone.
 One of the common foods to eat is the conch.
-The majority of us have perhaps at no time sampled this kind of shellfish before.
+The majority of us have perhaps never sampled this kind of shellfish before.
 In case you have yet to try this delightful dish, this is the time.
 Other restaurants could even offer sharks on their menu.
 However, if the feeling of trying new thing kicks you can switch to other seafood you are accustomed to taking if it happens that you can’t move outside the box.